 There's more, but I'll save some good stuff for next time.

-Please continue to help support the work that we do in advocacy, community outreach, education, program development and training.
+Please continue to help support the work that we do in advocacy, community outreach, education, program development and training locally, nationally, and internationally.
+Make a donation to help Stop the Silence this holiday season!
 We thank you for your support now and always along the way.
-Click the following link to make a donation now.
+And, you can click the following link to make a donation now.

 There is SO much to do - it WILL take us ALL!
 It will take us all whether we work together or alone, but together is better.
 Join us in this movement!
 Join others!
 Read about what we're doing - and do join the movement!